 Phenom

-Phenom supports recruiting automation through AI-driven engagement and personalization.
-Automation is often centered around career sites, job discovery, and candidate matching.
+Phenom supports recruiting automation through AI-driven engagement and custom content.
+Automation often centers on career sites, job discovery, and candidate matching.

 Key Capabilities